Are Aliens Real?

 Putting all this together, the underground cities may need to be close to a large body of water like an ocean (the cold source) and to a suitable entrance location, such as caves, at high elevation.
 So caves beside a coast, at high elevation, which are geologically stable, could be a good entrance location.
 In the figure above, I show the underground city as being at a depth of 1-5 km.
 I figure this is a good depth to be at.
 You don't want to go too deep since the Earth gets very hot as you go very deep, but 1-5 km deep means you might be comfortably "warm".
 This is speculation of course since I obviously don't know what aliens find comfortable.

 When looking for other planets, aliens would probably skip over planets that already have advanced life, like ours, in order to avoid the risk of conflict.
 They would probably also try to avoid planets that already have other underground aliens living there, if they knew about them.
 But this means other aliens might try to set up their home there if they think there is no one else there (even though there might be, living underground).
 Discovery could lead to conflict.
 So it's even more important to always stay hidden, since conflict would unavoidably mean letting others know where you are, which makes you vulnerable.
 So as long as there is no accidental encounter, aliens living underground would prefer to stay hidden.
 It's the only viable strategy for long-term survival spanning thousands, or millions, of years.
+So any aliens living among us likely have been here a very long time and arrived long before modern humans showed up.

 Aliens living deep underground have the advantage that any planet wide extinction events won't affect them, such as asteroid impacts, supervolcanoes, gamma ray bursts, environmental problems caused by the technologically inferior natives doing stupid things at the surface, etc. They will be protected, in other words.
 It may be that aliens have to leave a planet eventually if conditions become too dangerous.
 Billions of years from now, the Earth may be destroyed by the Sun as it transforms into a red giant, which is a process that occurs at the end of its life.
 The Sun will expand to a size much larger than its present size and might engulf the Earth, causing it to burn up.
 If this happens, any aliens living underground might not want to stick around.